vhxs/vhxs.github.io/_posts/2022-07-31-visualizing-the-rational-numbers.markdown

 This is how the visualization above is created.
 The size of the point is inversely proportional to the length of the polynomial it's a root of, and the color is determined by the degree of the polynomial.
 I drew roots for polynomials up to height $$12$$.

 [Vulkan](https://www.vulkan.org/) is the apparent successor to OpenGL and it seems like the consensus online now is to learn Vulkan if you want to get into computer graphics.
-It would be interesting to try rewriting this using Vulkan and seeing how far I get.
+It would be interesting to try rewriting this using Vulkan and see how far I get.